 What is cryptocurrency?

 Cryptocurrency is a digital currency used as a medium of exchange, similar to other currencies.
-However, unlike other currencies, cryptocurrency operates independently of a central bank and uses encryption techniques and blockchain technology to secure and verify transactions.
+Bitcoin, Litecoin, Monero, Ethereum, and Ripple are just a few types of the cryptocurrencies available.
+Unlike other currencies, cryptocurrency operates independently of a central bank and uses encryption techniques and blockchain technology to secure and verify transactions.

 What is cryptomining?

-Cryptocurrency mining, or cryptomining, is simply the way in which cryptocurrency is earned.
+Cryptocurrency mining, or cryptomining, is the way in which cryptocurrency is earned.
 Individuals mine cryptocurrency by using cryptomining software to solve complex mathematical problems involved in validating transactions.
 Each solved equation verifies a transaction and earns a reward paid out in the cryptocurrency.
-Solving cryptographic calculations to mine cryptocurrency requires a massive amount of processing power.

 What is cryptojacking?

-- Increased power consumption, system crashes, and potential physical damage from component failure due to the extreme temperatures caused by cryptomining;
+- Increased power consumption, system crashes, and physical damage from component failure due to the extreme temperatures

 Cryptojacking involves maliciously installed programs that are persistent or non-persistent.
 Non-persistent cryptojacking usually occurs only while a user is visiting a particular webpage or has an internet browser open.
 Persistent cryptojacking continues to occur even after a user has stopped visiting the source that originally caused their system to perform mining activity.